Amphicheiras/Wireless-MIDI-controller-DEMO/README.md

 ## 5. Testing and Results
 ### 5.1.
 Performance Metrics:
 #### Latency:
-The latency is impressive, staying below 20ms, which allows for precise playing, even at 16th-note rhythms.
+The latency is impressively low, staying under 20ms, which allows for precise playing, even at 16th-note rhythms.
 However, this can vary depending on the use of latency-inducing instruments, VSTs, or an increase in audio buffer size.
 #### Range:
 The range is virtually limitless for anyone connected to the same LAN, regardless of their physical location, allowing them to interact with your Ableton settings.
 The ESP32's Wi-Fi range itself extends over 5 meters.
-I can move to the floor below the router while playing the controller, and the connection remains seamless with my Ableton presets.
+One can move to the floor below the router while playing the controller, and the connection remains seamless with the Ableton presets.
 The ESP32, combined with rtpMIDI, provides a strong and stable Wi-Fi connection with no packet loss.
 ### 5.2.
 Battery Life:
-Testing the duration and efficiency of the 18650 battery under different operating conditions.
+A 3500mAh 18650 type Li-Ion is more than enough to supply the controller for a 8 hour jamming session.
 ### 5.3.
 Web Interface Testing:
 Evaluating the responsiveness and usability of the HTML web page for remote control.
 ## 6. Challenges and Solutions